AdobeDocs/workfront.en/help/quicksilver/workfront-library/administration-and-setup/metadata/taxonomy-metadata-overview.md

   </tr>
   <tr>
    <td role="rowheader">EXIF </td>
-   <td>(Exchangeable Image File) Fields that identify characteristics of an image file, such as date and time of creation, copyright information, and camera settings.&nbsp;EXIF metadata is embedded on an image file by the creation device or application, such as a cell phone, word processing application, or digital camera.&nbsp;EXIF fields cannot be faceted filters on the Filter panel.
+   <td>(Exchangeable Image File) Fields that identify characteristics of an image file, such as date and time of creation, copyright information, and camera settings.
+EXIF metadata is embedded on an image file by the creation device or application, such as a cell phone, word processing application, or digital camera.
+EXIF fields cannot be faceted filters on the Filter panel.
 For information on supported EXIF metadata types, see <a href="../../../workfront-library/administration-and-setup/metadata/taxonomy-field-types-overview.md" class="MCXref xref">Overview of taxonomy field types</a>.</td>
   </tr>
   <tr>
    <td role="rowheader">XMP</td>